xanning/trial-redeemer-xag-support/README.md

 `--autoname` Automatically sets a profile name in FurinaXGP_random5letter format.
 You can change this on the bottom of the code.

 `--fromfile` Uses outlooks from "outlooks.txt" instead of XAG fetching.
-Indev feature.